Ationic-x/Erasmus-projects/Week-5-Mint-NFT-Form+Rest-API/README.md

+_The readme and wiki is a bit outdated (in future is going to be changed)_

 # API with Express Toolkit + Solidity + Hardhat

 - REST-API that recieve data from a form (webhook), make and store a user with her authentication in the database and send a confirmation email, after that with the auth can in postman store metadata files and images (using NFT.Storage), and after make a collection and mint the nfts.